aeosmanoglu/_Weeklify/_posts/2022-11-27-UtilityFunctions.md

 ## Generic linear utility function

-The generic linear utility funcion gives you a highly flexible way t define the utility of your activities.
+The generic linear utility funcion gives you a highly flexible way to define the utility of your activities.
 It forms a utility function by binding together different point that the user specifies.
+This is illustrated in the following figure:

 ![Generic linear utility function](https://github.com/NiklasOPF/_Weeklify/blob/main/images/genericLinear.png)

-dsfsd
+Note that the utility function binds together all the specified points.
+Also note that the tility function continues in both directions beyond the specified points.

 ## Normal CDF utility function